tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 2. Which algorithm are you going to use to fit the data?

-One of the simplest ways of measuring the similarity between the model and the data is to calculate the root mean square deviation.
+One of the simplest ways of measuring the similarity between the model and the data is to calculate the root mean square deviation ????? .
 However, other measures are available and the selection of one over another is context dependent.
 It is therefore something that one needs to pay attention to.

 Fitting the model to the data, i.e. estimating the parameters, is a global optimisation problem and there are a number of algorithms available to tackle it.
 Traditionally people have been using evolutionary strategy and simulated annealing algorithms for these types of problems.
-Evolutionary algorithms are relatively quick.
+Evolutionary strategy algorithms are relatively quick.
 However, when using them one suffers from not knowing whether or not the solution identified is the real global minimum.
 Simulated annealing algorithms can be more robust, but they are also slower.